Birder’s Guide to the Best Binoculars for Bird Watching

 It’s not at all impossible to find a respectable pair of binoculars, even if you’re on a shoestring budget.
 Starting out can be difficult if you don’t know what to do.
 Remember, however, that the traditional Porro binoculars are proven to be the best binocular for the money.
 They have better quality (in terms of brightness and contrast) than roof types of the same price range.

-What makes the Orion 8×30 ED stand out from the typical Porro types, though, is its contemporary build.
+What makes the Olympus Tracker 10×25 stand out from the typical Porro types, though, is its contemporary build.
 It is compact, stylish, and lightweight.
 Its center focusing knob makes it very user-friendly.
+This piece is not waterproof or fog-proof.
+As we have mentioned, Porro binoculars can be quite difficult to weatherproof.
+The Olympus Tracker is water resistant, though, so it’s not all that sensitive to occasional mist.

 This pair of binoculars is perfect for lugging around wherever you go.
-If you want a piece that’s light for prolonged focusing, then look no further than the Orion 8x30ED Waterproof Binocular.
+If you want a piece that’s light for prolonged focusing or one that magnifies more than 8x, then look no farther than the Olympus Tracker 10×25.

 Steiner 10x26 Predator Pro Binocular for bird watching

-The Steiner 10×26 Ultrasharp Binocular may initially strike you as a piece with specs similar to the Orion Binoculars.
+The Steiner 10×26 Predator Pro may initially strike you as a piece with specs similar to the Olympus Tracker 10×25.
 Make no mistake, though, because the two models are more different than they are alike.
-The Steiner 10×26 is compact and lightweight and provides a great performance outdoor optics.
-It uses roof prism and is more ruggedly built than its Orion competitor.
+Predator Pro uses roof prism and is more ruggedly built than its Olympus competitor.
 Let’s see how this pair of binoculars can be useful to a birder like you.

 Power/Magnification 10